khushi667/khushi667/README.md

 # Hi there, I'm Khushi Mishra! 👋

 🎓 **About Me**
-I am currently pursuing my graduation at **KM Agarwal College**, completing my degree in **2025**.
-With a strong foundation in programming, I am passionate about leveraging my technical skills to create impactful solutions.
+I’m a BScIT graduate from KM Agarwal College in **2025**.
+With a strong foundation in full-stack web development and a growing passion for crafting scalable and dynamic web applications, I enjoy bringing ideas to life through clean code and elegant design.

 ---

 ## 🛠️ Technologies & Skills
-- **Frontend**: HTML, CSS, JavaScript, React, Redux
+- **Frontend**: HTML, CSS, JavaScript, React, Redux, Angular
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB, SQL
 - **Other**: MERN Stack, Highcharts
-- **Programming Languages**: C, C++, JavaScript
+- **Programming Languages**:  C, C++, JavaScript, TypeScript

 ---